Erandi-Hans/furniro-ecommerce-react/README.md

 Open a Pull Request

-###License
+### License

 This project is open-source and available under the MIT License.

-Show some ❤️ by dropping a ⭐ if you like this project!
+Show some Love by dropping a ⭐ if you like this project!